-Alexander Kuznetsov has done a good book review of SQL Server 2008 book.
+Alexander Kuznetsov writes a good review of the SQL Server 2008 book.

-Rick Heiges discuss another way to learn SQL Server.
+Rick Heiges discusses another way to learn SQL Server.

-When you work as DBA, many people will approach you with a complaint like “Application is taking ages to load the data on a page,could you please check something going wrong with database server?”
+When you work as a DBA, many people will approach you with a complaint like “The application is taking ages to load the data on a page, could you please check if there’s something going wrong with the database server?”

-Ivan Zoratti is blogging about meeting of Cloud with the Enterprise.
+Ivan Zoratti is blogging about the meeting of Cloud with the Enterprise.

-Kristian Kohntopp got an email about rising replication delays in a certain replication hierarchy and hence this blog post.
+Kristian Kohntopp got an email about rising replication delays in a certain replication hierarchy.

 Dimitri Kravtchuk is revealing solutions while analyzing MySQL performance issues and generating various graphs presented in his reports.